John Morrison (wrestler): Return to MLW (2023)

 On January 7, 2023, Hennigan returned to Major League Wrestling at their Blood and Thunder pay-per-view under the ring name Johnny Fusion and defeated Davey Richards to win their National Openweight Championship.
 On April 6, at War Chamber, Hennigan lost the title to Jacob Fatu, ending his reign at 89 days.

+Consejo Mundial de Lucha Libre (2026–present)

+On January 30, 2026, MxM TV debuted for Consejo Mundial de Lucha Libre (CMLL), with Hennigan announcing himself as Johnny Consejo.
+The group defeated Soberano Jr. and Los Hermanos Chàvez (Ángel de Oro and Niebla Roja).
+Consejo began a feud with Ángel de Oro which culminated in a Cabellera contra Cabellera ("hair vs. hair") match on February 27, in which Consejo lost and was forced to shave his head.